1. What is a heat pump and how does it work?

 The cost of a heat pump varies depending on the type, size of the system and complexity of the installation:

-• Hybrid heat pump: This is a combination of a heat pump and a traditional central heating boiler.
+- Hybrid heat pump: This is a combination of a heat pump and a traditional central heating boiler.
 The price is usually between €4,500 and €8,000.

-• All-electric heat pump: This system runs entirely on electricity and has a higher initial investment, usually between €8,000 and €15,000 depending on the size of the home and the technology chosen (air-to-water, ground-to-water, etc.).
+- All-electric heat pump: This system runs entirely on electricity and has a higher initial investment, usually between €8,000 and €15,000, depending on the size of the home and the chosen technology (air-to-water, ground-to-water, etc.).

 5. How much noise does a heat pump make?

 The noise level of a heat pump varies depending on the type and quality of the system.
-On average, a heat pump produces between 30 and 60 decibels of noise, which is comparable to a normal conversation temperature to the noise of a refrigerator.
-Modern heat pumps are designed to be quieter, with extra sound insulation and technical improvements such as low-noise compressors.
-The outdoor unit should be strategically placed to minimize disturbance to neighbors and residents.
-Special soundproofing enclosures and vibration dampers are also available to reduce noise levels.
+On average, a heat pump produces between 30 and 60 decibels of noise, which is comparable to the sound of a normal conversation temperature or the noise of a refrigerator.

 .